-We have created a list of 10 London attractions that you can enjoy without leaving your living-room!
-Virtual tours might not be the same as the real thing, but it can be a lot more engaging for kids than looking at standard flat images and videos.
+Are you preparing for a trip to London?
+Or are you just a Londonphile looking to experience the UK capital in a digital format?
+We have created a list of 10 London attractions that you can enjoy without leaving your living room.
+Virtual tours might not be the same as the real thing, but it offers an accessible way for everyone to explore the world.

 What is a virtual tour?

-How close is it to the real thing?
+How close are Virtual Tours to the real thing?

-Virtual experiences let you observe, listen to and interact, but you cannot touch anything which is important for kids, especially the younger age-groups.
-The truth is that a virtual tour does not come close to visiting and experiencing places in real person.
+Virtual experiences let you observe, listen to and interact, but you cannot touch anything which is important for kids, especially the younger age groups.
+The truth is that a virtual tour does not come close to visiting and experiencing places in a real person.
 However, it’s a handy tool when it comes to learning more about the destination and planning your next travel or excursion.
-What we really like about 360 degree experiences compared to looking at standard images and videos is that it gives the viewer more control.
+What we really like about 360-degree experiences compared to looking at standard images and videos is that it gives the viewer more control.
 Our kids can move and look around from any angle or direction, and they can quickly go from one scene to another.

 Many of London’s most famous attractions are extremely busy to visit, making it hard to concentrate and explain for children while surrounded by crowds.
 What we like about virtual tours is that the kids can take their time to explore the location without disruptions.